 Yazidi rights activist Sashik Sultanyan’s interview with an Iraqi news outlet was misinterpreted and used by a far-right provocateur to accuse him of an ‘anti-state’ conspiracy.
 A year later, Sultanyan faces three to six years in prison for ‘inciting ethnic hatred’ and will soon go on trial.

-‘The charge I am facing [inciting ethnic hatred] is usually used to protect vulnerable groups — ethnic minorities, not another way around’, Sashik Sultanyan, the chair of Yezidi Center of Human Rights NGO, told OC Media.
+‘The charge I am facing [inciting ethnic hatred] is usually used to protect vulnerable groups, not the other way around’, Sashik Sultanyan, the chair of Yazidi Centre of Human Rights NGO, told OC Media.

 The problems he mentioned range from a lack of language specialists in Yazidi community schools, to Yazidi villages where lands were illegally seized by oligarchs, to a lack of political representation, to the generalised poverty of the mostly rural Yazidi population.